FeverCode/Akan-name-generataor/README.md

 * Either a computer,phone,tablet or an Ipad

 * Access to the Internet

+## Behaviour Driven Development

+1. Displays Form For Entering Date and Gender
+   - INPUT: "User's Birthdate Entered"
+   - INPUT: "User's Gender Entered"
+   - OUTPUT: "Displays User's Akan Name According to Submitted Date and Gender"
+2. Displays an Error Message if Date Input Left Blank
+   - INPUT: ""
+   - OUTPUT: "Displays Error Message"
+3. Displays an Error Message if Gender Not Chosen
+   - INPUT: ""
+   - OUTPUT: "Display an Error Message"
+4. Clears Form and Reset the Message on Click
+   - INPUT: "Click Reset Button"
+   - OUTPUT: "Clears and Resets the Form"

 ## Technology Used
 * HTML - which was used to build the general structure of the page.